I wanted to setup tracing for an LLM app with Phoenix and while doing so I had some learnings that I wanted to document:

 }

 And here is an example on how you can use it.
-As you can see the business logic in doingSomeWork() is completely free of any tracing logic.
-Removing the @Trace() decorator completely removes any tracing from it.
+As you can see the business logic in doingSomeWork() is free of any tracing logic.
+Removing the @Trace() decorator removes any tracing from it.

 type DoingSomeWorkParams = {